Live website

 At the same time, the editorial team had no experience with web tools.
 Whatever I designed had to be intuitive enough for non-technical editors to manage on their own without compromising structural integrity.

+Because the journal publishes long-form philosophical writing, readability was central to the design.
 I chose Fedra Sans, a typeface designed to function consistently across Hebrew, English, and Arabic (a potential future expansion).
 Its performance and tone at both small and large sizes made it appropriate for long-form academic reading, while maintaining visual continuity between print and digital formats.

 The bilingual structure had to handle three content scenarios gracefully: articles that exist only in Hebrew, only in English, or in both languages as translations.
 Each needed to function naturally within the same system without forcing a rigid template or requiring editorial workarounds.